-The NABE surveyed 60 of its member economists between Sept.
-16 and Oct.
-1, with most of the survey finished prior to the partial government shutdown that began Oct.
-1. The economists work for companies from a variety of industries, including manufacturing, transportation and utilities, finance, retail and other services.
+The NABE surveyed 65 of its member economists between June 18 and July 2.
+The economists work for companies from a variety of industries, including manufacturing, transportation and utilities, finance, retail and other services.

 Among the findings:

-_ Only 16 percent of economists said their firms were raising wages and salaries, down from 19 percent in July and 31 percent in April.
+_ Only 19 percent of economists said their firms were raising wages and salaries, down from 31 percent in April and the lowest proportion since October.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)